 This subset provides administrators with more control over security.
 The CTL restricts the server to only accept client certificates that are issued from the certification authorities in the CTL.
 For example, Windows ships with certificates for many public and globally trusted certificate providers.
 By default, the computer running IIS trusts certificates that chain to these well-known certificate authorities (CA).
 Without configuring IIS with a CTL, any computer that has a client certificate issued from these CAs are accepted as a valid Configuration Manager client.
 If you configure IIS with a CTL that didn't include these CAs, client connections are refused if the certificate chained to these CAs.

 Use the CMG setting to Enforce TLS 1.2.
 It only applies to the Azure cloud service VM.
 It doesn't apply to any on-premises Configuration Manager site servers or clients.

 Starting in version 2107 with the update rollup, this setting also applies to the CMG storage account.

 For more information on TLS 1.2, see How to enable TLS 1.2.

 Use token-based authentication

-Starting in version 2002, Configuration Manager extends its support for internet-based devices that don't often connect to the internal network, aren't able to join Azure AD, and don't have a method to install a PKI-issued certificate.
-The site automatically issues tokens for devices that register on the internal network.
+With token-based authentication, the site automatically issues tokens for devices that register on the internal network.
 You can create a bulk registration token for internet-based devices.
 For more information, see Token-based authentication for CMG.